jeftegoes/AwsOverview/AWS CloudFormation.md

 ## 1.2.
 Benefits of AWS CloudFormation

-- Infrastructure as code
+- **Infrastructure as code**
-  - No resources are manually created, which is excellent for control
+  - No resources are manually created, which is excellent for control.
-  - The code can be version controlled for example using git
+  - The code can be version controlled for example using git.
-  - Changes to the infrastructure are reviewed through code
+  - Changes to the infrastructure are reviewed through code.
-- Cost
+- **Cost**
-  - Each resources within the stack is tagged with an identifier so you can easily see how much a stack costs you
+  - Each resources within the stack is tagged with an identifier so you can easily see how much a stack costs you.
-  - You can estimate the costs of your resources using the CloudFormation template
+  - You can estimate the costs of your resources using the CloudFormation template.
   - Savings strategy: In Dev, you could automation deletion of templates at 5 PM and recreated at 8 AM, safely.
-- Productivity
+- **Productivity**
-  - Ability to destroy and re-create an infrastructure on the cloud on the fly
+  - Ability to destroy and re-create an infrastructure on the cloud on the fly.
   - Automated generation of Diagram for your templates!
-  - Declarative programming (no need to figure out ordering and orchestration)
+  - Declarative programming (no need to figure out ordering and orchestration).
 - Separation of concern: create many stacks for many apps, and many layers.
 Ex:
-  - VPC stacks
+  - VPC stacks.
-  - Network stacks
+  - Network stacks.
-  - App stacks
+  - App stacks.
-- Don't re-invent the wheel
+- **Don't re-invent the wheel**
   - Leverage existing templates on the web!
-  - Leverage the documentation
+  - Leverage the documentation.
-    © Stephane Maarek
-    NOT FOR DISTRIBUTION © Stephane Maarek www.datacumulus.com

 ## 1.3.
 How CloudFormation Works